gidago/Noviembre15/README.md

 # Noviembre15
-Ejercicio Android Studio + GitHub
+Practice "Android Studio" with support from GitHub.

 ## Introduction
-The goal of this project is to prepare a tidy data that can be used for later analysis.
+The goal of this project is to prepare a Andoid Content Provider.
-The work was done by a R scritp (run_analysis.R) to convert raw data into Tidy data set.
+Additionally it was used the library CommonSDK

 ![Content Provider](https://cloud.githubusercontent.com/assets/6483001/10971968/5fb4a8ec-83d7-11e5-8d81-08581f62d67f.JPG)